 Don’t believe the hype about SEO being dead.
 It’s alive and well, along with keywords.
 SEO has changed, though.
 It’s not simply thinking about words people might be searching for and throwing them haphazardly on a site.
 It is about using the keyword tools Google gives us to reveal what consumers are truly searching for when they are online.
 It is also about taking those keywords and using them in content in a way that does not seem obvious to readers because while the search engine bots need to use them, readers really just want amazing, high quality content they can use to make a decision about buying a product or service.

 Are you interested in learning more about keywords your consumers are searching for on Google?
-Give us a Shout and receive a free initial consultation!
+Give us a Shout and receive a free initial consultation with our experts from marketing agency in Melbourne!